marwac-9/LTU-labs/README.md

 Almost everything I have bashed on the keyboard the during game development studies at LTU.
 I continue working on this repository, refining the code and adding ⚠new projects.

-Each project builds to its own bin folder copying over the required resources so the working directory has to be set accordingly for each project to run debug.

 ## OpenGL
 > ### Physics Engine
   - SAT